WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 This describes the current efforts to consolidate the various APIs into a single point – a `experimental-theme.json` file that should be located inside the root of the theme directory.

-When this file is present a few Block Editor mechanisms are activated.

 ### Presets become CSS Custom Properties

 Presets such as [color palettes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes), [font sizes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-font-sizes), and [gradients](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets) will be enqueued as CSS Custom Properties for themes to use.